MachineCode0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - a script that display the content of the /etc/passwd file.
 - a script that displays the content of the files /etc/passwd and /etc/hosts.
 - a script that display the last 10 lines of /etc/passwd.
+- a script that display the first 10 lines of /etc/passwd.